wzhua02/tp/docs/UserGuide.md

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the client at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed client list.
 * The index **must be a positive integer** 1, 2, 3, …​

 ### Help : `help`